GSA/automate.fedramp.gov/content/documentation/sar/3-working-with-oscal-files.md

 {{</ highlight >}}

-If the value is a URI fragment, such as **#96445439-6ce1-4e22-beae-aa72cfe173d0**, the value to the right of the hashtag (#) is the universally unique identifier (UUID) value of a resource in the SAR file\'s back-matter.
+If the value is a URI fragment, such as **#96445439-6ce1-4e22-beae-aa72cfe173d0**, the value to the right of the hashtag (#) is the universally unique identifier (UUID) value of a resource in the SAR file's back-matter.
 Refer to the [Citations, Attachments and Embedded Content in OSCAL Files](/documentation/general-concepts/oscal-citations-and-attachments/) section for guidance on handling.

 ##### SAR Back Matter Representation
 {{< highlight xml "linenos=table" >}}